Smile Jamaica Concert

-The Smile Jamaica Concert was a reggae concert held on 5 December 1976, at the National Heroes Park in Kingston, Jamaica, aimed at countering political violence.
-Bob Marley had agreed to perform but two days before the concert he was shot in his home.
-He recovered and with The Wailers played a 90-minute set for the 80,000 people in attendance.
+The Smile Jamaica Concert was a reggae concert held on 5 December 1976 at the National Heroes Park in Kingston, Jamaica, aimed at countering political violence.
+Bob Marley had agreed to perform, but, two days before the concert, he was shot in his home.
+He recovered and, with The Wailers, played a 90-minute set for the 80,000 people in attendance.

 Background

-A general election was due in Jamaica in early 1977, and in 1976 there was an escalation in pre-existing political conflict between supporters of the leftwing People's National Party (PNP) of Prime Minister Michael Manley and the pro-US opposition Jamaica Labour Party (JLP).
+A general election was due in Jamaica in early 1977, and in 1976 there was an escalation in pre-existing political conflict between supporters of the Democratic Socialist People's National Party (PNP) of Prime Minister Michael Manley and the pro-US opposition Jamaica Labour Party (JLP).
 A state of emergency was declared in June.
 In October the Ministry of Culture planned a free concert to bring people together to defuse tension, and asked Marley to participate.
 Marley was sympathetic, having played the 1975 Wonder Dream Concert.
 He made several conditions to reduce the apparent link to the PNP, including changing the venue from Jamaica House to National Heroes Park.
 He wrote the cheery "Smile Jamaica" as a theme song.
 Although Marley had declared himself politically neutral, and some of his earlier songs had been banned by the government, the JLP now saw his participation as an endorsement of the PNP, especially once Manley, to Marley's chagrin, brought the general election forward to 15 December.
-While rehearsing with the Wailers at his home studio, Marley, his wife Rita, and two others were shot by assailants, never arrested, but suspected of links to a JLP-affiliated drug gang.
+While rehearsing with the Wailers at his home studio, Marley, his wife Rita, and two others were shot by assailants, who were never arrested but were suspected to have links to a JLP-affiliated drug gang.